mara/mara-pipelines/README.md

 ### Web UI

-Probably more importantly, this package provides an extensive web interface.
+More importantly, this package provides an extensive web interface.
 It can be easily integrated into any [Flask](http://flask.pocoo.org/) based app and the [mara example project](https://github.com/mara/mara-example-project) demonstrates how to do this using [mara-app](https://github.com/mara/mara-app).

 For each pipeline, there is a page that shows

-- a graph of the dependencies between its nodes
+- a graph of all child nodes and the dependencies between them
 - a chart of the overal run time of the pipeline and it's most expensive nodes over the last 30 days (configurable)
 - a table of all the pipeline's nodes with their average run times and the resulting queuing priority
 - output and timeline for the last runs of the pipeline